Egg Count 7 Factors That Affect It - Christina Najjar Ottawa Fertility Acupuncture

 If your egg count is low for reasons other than age and genetics, there’s a lot that can be done to help bring your count back up.
 A balanced diet, the right supplementation, and some fertility acupuncture can make a big difference.
 Focusing on improving the quality of your follicles will also help reduce the drop off rate if you’re going through IVF.

-If you’d like to know the ins and outs of improving egg quality, join the waitlist for The Guide to Egg and Sperm Health!
+If you’d like to know the ins and outs of improving egg quality, check out The Guide to Egg and Sperm Health!